-Actual Detection Time of SPRT: After recording the start and end points for each SPRT on six spam traces, we derive all the detection time in these traces and draw their CDF (cumulative distribution function) in Figure 7.
+Actual Detection Time of SPRT: After recording the start and end points for each SPRT on six spam traces, we derive all the detection time in these traces and draw the CDFs (cumulative distribution functions) in Figure 7.
 The detection time is approximated by ceiling for CDF drawing, e.g., 1.2s is ceiled to 2s.
 We classify the results from six traces into two groups: "S-1" and "S-2", since the results in each group are very similar.
-As shown in Figure 7, 95% detections are made within 5 seconds.
-Note that the actual detection time is roughly the duration of 6 reply rounds of SMTP connection, since the computation overhead of SPRT is negligible.
+As shown in Figure 7, 95% detections are made within five seconds.
+Note that the actual detection time is roughly the duration of six reply rounds of SMTP connection, since the computation overhead of SPRT is negligible.
 The curve difference between "S-1" and "S-2" is due to the inferior link quality in "S-2" experiments.